Confidence Intervals for Descriptive Statistics

 Interpretation of frequentist-based confidence intervals

-In our analysis, we observed that both bootstrap confidence intervals (CIs) and parametric (theory-based) CIs provided similar estimates for the proportion of adolescents with a major depressive episode (MDE) and the average severity of depression among these individuals.
+In our analysis, we observed that both bootstrap CIs and parametric (theory-based) CIs provided similar estimates for the proportion of adolescents with a MDE and the average severity of depression among these individuals.
 These CIs are interpreted in the same way, but they differ in their calculation methods and assumptions.

 Parametric (Theory-Based) CIs